 Mars

 Like Luna, Mars will also need significant improvements to PNT data technology for facilitating future robotic and manned missions, but on an even greater scale due to the increased distance.
-While communications with the moon happen in the range of seconds, communications with Mars can happen between 4 and 20 minutes (The Mars rover Curiosity took 14 minutes to communicate its safe landing13).
+While communications with the moon happen in the range of seconds, communications with Mars can happen between 4 and 20 minutes (The Mars rover Curiosity took 14 minutes to communicate its safe landing13?).
 Currently, deep space missions use the Deep Space Network (DSN) to communicate PNT data.
 Deep space missions in this context also include Martian satellites.
 Existing GNSS infrastructure on Earth is not powerful enough to have any influence for PNT data on Mars unfortunately.

 An option for having relatively current PNT data for the Martian surface would be to install a GNSS-like infrastructure in Mars’s orbit and ground.
 However, an issue inherent to building an exact architectural replica of Earth GNSS systems stems from the need for interplanetary communications.
 An exact architectural replica would not benefit us as much as a different approach to satellite system architecture would.
-Earth communication systems would have to pinpoint a Martian orbiting satellite to receive signal from.
+Earth communication systems would have to pinpoint a Martian orbiting satellite from which to receive a signal.
 The variance potential for a satellite signal transmitting from around 55 million km (assuming signals transmission at smallest planetary distance) is quite large.
-This transmission would require DSN satellites for reception of signal, which would be a further constraint on time available for reception since DSN also has other deep space missions to receive signals from a solution to this would be to utilize the Mars-Sun Lagrange System to create a unique Martian navigation satellite system (MNSS).
+This transmission would require DSN satellites for reception of signal, which would be a further constraint on time available for reception since DSN also has other deep space missions to receive signals from: a solution to this would be to utilize the Mars-Sun Lagrange System to create a unique Martian navigation satellite system (MNSS).
 By deploying a satellite at Lagrange point one (L1), variance potential of transmission signals to Earth is reduced, and a smaller dish with less missions to account for can receive the transmission signal.
 This reduces constraint from a schedule perspective and provides more opportunities to communicate with the MNSS.
 In addition, satellite L1 can function as a repeater to enable communications with receivers on Martian ground that are located on the “dark side” of Mars.

 Something to note however is that L1 is considered an unstable Lagrange point.
 An external influence of sufficient force could remove it from the L1 field.
 The same point could be said for the stable Lagrange points L4 and L5, but the point is that a force lesser than what is required to move objects from L4 and L5 could move an L1 object.
 Potential solutions for this problem exist.
 The solutions will need a deeper trade-study analysis however to determine which would have the most merit.